 Mark J. Meltzer joined Intuitive Surgical in December 2007.
-Prior to joining Intuitive Surgical, Mr. Meltzer served as General Counsel of FoxHollow Technologies Inc. from October 2004.
+Prior to joining Intuitive Surgical, Mr. Meltzer served as General Counsel of FoxHollow Technologies Inc. from October 2004 to December 2007.
 Prior to FoxHollow, Mr. Meltzer served as General Counsel for Epicor Medical Inc. and Ventritex Inc. Mr. Meltzer graduated cum laude from UC Berkeley with a B.S. in electrical engineering.
 He received his J.D. from UC Hastings where he served on the law review.
 Mr. Meltzer, a registered patent attorney, was appointed as a special master in federal court where he assisted in the evaluation and administration of complex patent cases.
 Mr. Meltzer has tried cases to juries and has argued before the Ninth Circuit Court of Appeals.
 His pro bono work has included the representation of indigents and non-profits before courts and administrative agencies and volunteer service in federal anti-poverty programs.

 Marshall L. Mohr joined Intuitive Surgical in March 2006.
-Prior to that, Mr. Mohr was Vice President and Chief Financial Officer of Adaptec, Inc. Prior to joining Adaptec in July 2003, Mr. Mohr was an Audit Partner with PricewaterhouseCoopers where he was most recently the Managing Partner of the firm's west region technology industry group and led its Silicon Valley accounting and audit advisory practice.
+Prior to that, Mr. Mohr was Vice President and Chief Financial Officer of Adaptec, Inc. Prior to joining Adaptec in July 2003, Mr. Mohr was an Audit Partner with PwC where he was most recently the Managing Partner of the firm's west region technology industry group and led its Silicon Valley accounting and audit advisory practice.
 Mr. Mohr received his B.B.A. in Accounting and Finance from Western Michigan University.
-Mr. Mohr serves on the corporate board of Plantronics, Inc and Pacific Biosciences of California, Inc.
+Mr. Mohr serves on the boards of directors of Plantronics, Inc. and Pacific Biosciences of California, Inc.

 Colin Morales joined Intuitive Surgical in March 1999 as Director of Field Service.
 He was promoted to Vice President of the Customer Support Group in July 2005.
-In 2010, Mr. Morales was promoted to the position of Senior Vice President, Customer Support and is responsible for Field Service, Products Support, Order Management and Customer Service Operations.
-Prior to joining Intuitive, Mr. Morales was with Acuson for more than 13 years, where he held various management positions in field and customer service.
-Mr. Morales received his associate's degree from The DeVry Institute of Technology in Phoenix, Arizona.
+In January 2010, Mr. Morales was promoted to the position of Senior Vice President, Customer Support and was responsible for Field Service, Products Support, Order Management, and Customer Service Operations.
+In November 2013, Mr. Morales expanded his role to Senior Vice President of Manufacturing and Service Operations.
+Prior to joining Intuitive, Mr. Morales was with Acuson Corp. for more than 13 years, where he held various management positions in field and customer service.
+Mr. Morales received his associate's degree from The DeVry Institute of Technology in Phoenix, Arizona and completed the Advanced Management Program at Harvard Business School in 2013.